ruby-grape/grape/UPGRADING.md

 # actual   => { b: '5' } (uncasted, unvalidated, <= 1.5.3)
 ```

 Another implication of this change is the dependent parameter resolution.
-Prior to 1.6.0 the following code produced an `Grape::Exceptions::UnknownParameter` because `:a` was replace by `:b`:
+Prior to 1.6.0 the following code produced a `Grape::Exceptions::UnknownParameter` because `:a` was replaced by `:b`:

 ```ruby
 params do